Harena09/Game-Website-/README.md

 - open the project folder
 - open the index.html and create an account

+## Known Issues & Improvements

+This project was developed as a second-year university coursework and may contain minor bugs or unfinished features.
+Some improvements that could be made include:
+- Improving collision detection accuracy
+- Enhancing game difficulty balancing
+- Adding sound effects and animations
+- Improving mobile responsiveness
+- Storing scores in a real database instead of Local Storage

 👤 Author
 Harenasoa Sarobidy Ralainandrasana
 BSc Computer Science (Systems Engineering)